 Family / Community interventions describe ways in which the person with a disability can be effectively supported by those who are not medical professionals, such as parents, caregivers, siblings, friends, spouses, teachers, and neighbors.
-Many of the interventions in the Family / Community sections can also be implemented by the people with disabilities themselves..
+Many of the interventions in the Family / Community sections can also be implemented by the person with the disability themselves.